-Several applications filed with the Tribunal involve how an employer that established its pay equity plan using the proxy method complies with its obligation to maintain pay equity.
-Several applications have been adjourned at the request of the parties pending the outcome of a judicial review proceeding.
-The Divisional Court overturned a key finding in the Tribunal's decision and directed the Tribunal to prescribe a procedure that does not yet exist, but will apply to all 55 classes of "seeking employers" and "potential proxy employees" as set out in Ontario Regulation 396/93.
-The parties to the proceeding were granted leave to the Court of Appeal.
-That appeal was heard before a five-judge panel in October 2020.
-The Court of Appeal's decision is under reserve.
-If the Divisional Court's decision is upheld, it is expected that a substantial (possibly exponential) increase to the number of applications to review services will be filed with the Pay Equity Commission, and as a result, an increase in the number of applications to review those orders.
+Several applications filed with the Tribunal involve how an employer which established its pay equity plan using the proxy method complies with its obligation to maintain pay equity.
+The Divisional Court overturned a key finding in the Tribunal's decision and directed the Tribunal to prescribe a procedure that does not yet exist, but will apply to all 55 classes of "seeking employers" and "potential proxy employees" as set out in Ontario

+Regulation 396/93.
+The Court of Appeal upheld the Divisional Court's decision that the proxy method must apply to pay equity maintenance and, it is expected that there will be a substantial (possibly exponential) increase in the number of applications to review services filed with the Pay Equity Commission, and as a result, an increase in the number of applications to review those orders to be handled by the Tribunal.

-In recent years, the Tribunal's forms, in English and French, were modernized to allow for electronic submission of forms and other documents, using the OLRB's new e-filing system, and provide greater accessibility to the Tribunal's processes.
-Other methods of filing were still available such as fax, mail and courier.
+In recent years, the Tribunal's forms, in English and French, were modernized to allow for electronic submission of forms and other documents using the OLRB's e-filing system and to provide greater accessibility to the Tribunal's processes.
 Improvements to the OLRB's modernized electronic case management system, which includes PEHT cases, continue as required to ensure efficient delivery of services including improvements to enhance the ability to report on performance.
-A project to modernize the PEHT website is currently underway to provide greater access to its services and information.
-As a result of the recent technological improvements outlined above, the Tribunal was able to respond quickly to the pandemic to ensure continued access to administrative justice.
+A project to modernize the PEHT website has been completed to provide greater access to its services and information.
+An electronic summons to witness is now available for parties to use.
+The Tribunal will continue to use video hearings as required by the ongoing pandemic and it is anticipated that use of remote hearings may continue in the future in certain pre-hearing conferences or hearings as determined by the Tribunal.
+As a result of the recent technological improvements outlined above, the Tribunal was able to respond quickly to the pandemic to ensure continued access to administrative justice as staff and OICs working remotely do not have access to the Tribunal's paper files, although hard copies are sent to members if requested.
 The Tribunal has remained open throughout the pandemic to date as all forms, documents and submissions are filed using the electronic filing system and hearings have continued virtually.